gainskills/Kex-Zh-Blog/content/post/2016-11-29-adding-realtek-8139-driver-to-esxi6.md

 and #2 Realtek 8139 is not supported by VMware EXSi.

-There are some guides about customize EXSi installation ISO to support the NIC, but I’m trying to find a way to apply the driver without reinstall EXSi.
+There are some guides about customizing EXSi installation ISO to support the NIC, but I’m trying to find a way to apply the driver without reinstall EXSi.

 Here is a page which contains many NIC drivers:
 [https://vibsdepot.v-front.de/wiki/index.php/List_of_currently_available_ESXi_packages](https://vibsdepot.v-front.de/wiki/index.php/List_of_currently_available_ESXi_packages)

-+ Download the offline bunlde driver for Realteck 8139 and follow the instruction
++ Download the offline bundle driver for Realteck 8139 and follow the instruction

     [http://www.vladan.fr/patch-esxi-5-5-to-esxi-6-0/](http://www.vladan.fr/patch-esxi-5-5-to-esxi-6-0/)

 + upload offline bundle to EXSi host
-+ change EXSi host to maintance mode
++ change EXSi host to maintenance mode
 + SSH to EXSi

     Apply the driver by command: